What is a Car Auction?

-More often than not, there is more than one bidder for a car.
-Therefore, you should expect multiple bids on the same vehicle and the price would probably go up.
+More often than not, you should expect multiple bids on the same vehicle and the price would probably go up.
 Bidding happens when you raise your hand with a catalog and the process goes on until you are the only bidder with the highest bid.
 That’s when the hammer will be rang, which indicates that you have won the final bid and the car is yours.
 Once you won the bid, you are obligated to follow through with the purchase at the final bid price.
 Not complying with this requirement could lead to possible penalties or legal consequences.

-If you are new to car dealer auction, it is a good idea to participate in a dealer car auction as a member of the audience vs bidder.
-Being an audience and seeing how the auction works really helps you prepare for your career as an auction bidder
+If you are new to car dealer auction, it is a good idea to participate in a dealer car auction as a member of the audience rather than the bidder.
+Being an audience and seeing how the auction works really helps you prepare for your career as an auction bidder.

 The main one-time costs of getting a dealer license includes the following:

 The variable cost of getting a car dealer license is mainly securing a display lot, which is required for retail/independent dealers in many states but not wholesale dealers.

 There are many different types of car dealerships.
 Some dealership requires a license but some don't.
 Whether you need a license or not depends on the type of vehicles you intend to sell (used, new, salvage, motor vehicles versus RV, etc.), the nature of your dealership (wholesale, independent, etc.), and state regulations where your dealership operates.
 Below are the main categories of dealerships.